gboeing/osmnx/docs/source/index.rst

     conda install -c conda-forge osmnx

-Alternatively, you can run OSMnx + Jupyter directly from this `docker container`_, or you can install OSMnx via pip:
+Alternatively, you can run OSMnx + Jupyter directly from this `docker container`_, or you can install OSMnx via pip (if you already have all of its dependencies installed on your system):

 .. code-block:: shell